rexzai1992/photobooth-webapp/README.md

 2. Open the URL shown in the terminal (usually http://localhost:3000) in a browser.

 3. Allow camera access when prompted.

+### Admin Access
+To view and download uploaded photos:
+1. Navigate to `/admin.html` in your browser
+2. Login with your Supabase credentials
+3. View all uploaded photos, download them, and mark them as printed

+Photos are stored in a Supabase database and can be accessed from any device.

 ## License